Fact Sheet 1:

 Protect Your Financial Privacy

-- Read privacy notices of your bank, credit card, insurance, and investment companies.
-Financial companies are required by law to mail the privacy notice to you once a year.
+- Read privacy notices from your bank, credit card, insurance, and investment companies.

 - Take advantage of any opt out opportunities regarding the sharing of customer data.